How to Store a Tent Properly: 4 Steps to Prevent Mold & Damage

 Here are some frequently asked questions about tent storage:

-With good storage conditions, a tent will last for many years.
-I have seen tents that were more than 30 years old and still stood “like one” in the autumn storm.
-In order for your tent to grow old, the humidity during storage is an important factor.
-When the humidity is high, the PU coating, which provides water protection on many tents, becomes perforated at some point.
+With proper storage conditions, a tent can last for many years.
+I’ve seen tents over 30 years old that still hold up well in fall storms!
+To ensure your tent ages gracefully, monitor humidity during storage.
+High humidity can eventually cause the PU coating, which provides water protection on many tents, to become perforated.

 Should I wash my tent after every camping trip?